megatops/bit-peek/README.md

 # Bit Peek for Visual Studio Code

 Bit Peek can display numbers in various forms (binary, hex, decimal, octal, and ASCII) with just a simple hover of your mouse cursor.
 The display is clean and easy to read.
-Extension is available on the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dingzhaojie.bit-peek) and [Open VSX Registry](https://open-vsx.org/extension/dingzhaojie/bit-peek), compatible with Arduino IDE 2.x.
+Extension is available on the [Marketplace](https://marketplace.visualstudio.com/items?itemName=dingzhaojie.bit-peek) and [Open VSX Registry](https://open-vsx.org/extension/dingzhaojie/bit-peek), compatible with Visual Studio Code and Arduino IDE 2.x.

 ## Features